andreygrechin/gosemver/README.md

 ## License

-This project is licensed under both the MIT and the Apache 2.0 licenses — see the [LICENSE.Apache-2.0](licenses/LICENSE.Apache-2.0) and the [MIT License](licenses/LICENSE.MIT) files.
+This project can be licensed under MIT or the Apache 2.0 licenses — see the [LICENSE.Apache-2.0](licenses/LICENSE.Apache-2.0) and the [MIT License](licenses/LICENSE.MIT) files.
 Choose the most appropriate for your use case.